AmitThakkar/Component-vs-Directive/README.md

 This blog explain difference between Component and Directive in Angular2.

 In **Angular1** we use **directive** for below reasons:

 1. To add behavior to an existing DOM element.
-2. To create a reusable component.
+2. To create a component with attached behaviour.

-**Angular2** have introduced two different meta-data annotation for these, **@Directive** is used to add behaviour to an existing element, while **@Component** is used to create reusable component.
+**Angular2** have introduced two different meta-data annotation for these, First is, **@Directive** which is used to add behaviour to an existing element.
+Second is, **@Component** which is used to create a component with attached behaviour.
 For more difference and example have a look below points:

 1. We create **Component** with the help of **@Component** meta-data annotation while We create **Directive** with the help of
     **@Directive** meta-data annotation.